AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/clickcollection.md

 ## Click collection settings using the Web SDK JavaScript library

 Set the desired variables within the `clickCollection` object when running the `configure` command.
-If not set, default settings for this object depends on the value of [`clickCollectionEnabled`](clickcollectionenabled.md).
+If not set, default settings for this object depend on the value of [`clickCollectionEnabled`](clickcollectionenabled.md).

 * `internalLinkEnabled`: Matches `clickCollectionEnabled`
 * `downloadLinkEnabled`: Matches `clickCollectionEnabled`